Shouldn’t we take the time to support good vocabulary development in our students?

 However, my issue with spelling is not restricted to this tidy little area of literacy, it spills out in general grammar.
 I find I am constantly asking my students why they think so little of themselves, to which I received quizzical looks.
 ‘Why Miss, what do you mean?’
 Only for me to point out that they have failed to spell their given name, one they have been using all of their lives, without a CAPITAL letter.

 But can we blame the students?
 Absolutely not!
 When leaders, teachers and mentors take little care in dotting their ‘I’s ‘ and crossing their ‘t’s’, what can we expect from those who learn from us?
 If emails and corporate communications cannot be spelt right, if we communicate these errors in grammar and spelling in documents to our students what can we expect?
 Don’t even get me started on menus and signs that our students are exposed to every day—they haven’t really got a chance!

 I think we could all benefit from spending a little more of our time ‘teaching’ correct spellings, getting support for word-specific tricks from our learning departments, and generally putting literacy at the forefront of our practice.
 Literally, at the front of the lesson, for example, a spelling or vocabulary starter.
 If we cared more surely our students would too, making them more literate adults.

-I am a 32 year old business (and other subjects) teachers, who has been practicing in the classroom since 2007 in both FE colleges and secondary schools, across a range of level 1 to level 5 business and business related subjects.
+I am a business (and other subjects) teacher, who has been practising in the classroom since 2007 in both FE colleges and secondary schools, across a range of level 1 to level 5 business and business-related subjects.